-Five Tips On How To Stop Obsessing Over A Guy
+Five Tips On How To Stop Obsessing Over a Crush by Toni Hoy

-It is entirely normal to find yourself crushing on someone else.
-Many times, our crushes don't like us back.
-Maybe he has indicated that he might be interested but isn't ready to make a commitment to you.
+In life, it is entirely normal to find yourself crushing on someone else.
+It may seem that you can’t go five minutes without thinking about your crush.
+Sometimes, our crushes don't seem to like us back.
+Maybe they has indicated that they might be interested but aren't ready to make a commitment to you.
 It's easy to slide down the slippery slope of obsession when this is the case.
-You want him, and there's a glimmer of hope that he could be yours, but in the end, he isn't.

-When this happens, it's common to see anxieties and insecurities start to creep up.
-It's essential to try to recognize them for what they are and deal with them directly rather than focusing on what isn't yours.
-Try finding other things to occupy your mind rather than focusing on whether he is calling you, if he's seeing someone else, etc. In the end, pursuing a one-sided sided relationship will only push him away and make you feel even worse.
+When you feel obsessed with a crush, it's not uncommon to feel anxieties and insecurities start to creep up.
+It can be helpful to try to recognize them for what they are and deal with them directly rather than focusing on what isn't yours.
+Try finding other things to occupy your mind rather than focusing on whether they are calling you, if they’re seeing someone else, etc. In the end, pursuing a one-sided sided relationship is probably more likely to push your crush away and make you feel worse.

-Anyone can find themselves obsessing over someone who doesn't feel the same way.
-In fact, a study published in Psychological Science reveals that women tend to obsess more over men who indicate they might, or might not, be interested in a relationship than those who indicate they are definitely interested in a relationship.
-This study shows that there is a natural instinct to want that which we can't have.
+Nearly anyone can find themselves obsessing over someone who may or may not feel the same way.
+In fact, a study published in Psychological Science reveals that some people tend to obsess more over love interests who indicate they might, or might not, be interested in a relationship than those who indicate they are definitely interested in a relationship.
+This study shows that there may be a natural instinct to want that which we can't have in life.

-However, this study also highlights that this tendency may reflect personal insecurity in the individual obsessing.
-It is quite possible that if you find yourself obsessing over a guy who isn't ready to fully commit, you may have deep-seated insecurity and fear of stepping into a relationship of mutual interest.
+However, this study also highlights that the tendency to be obsessed with an unattainable crush may reflect personal insecurity in the individual doing the obsessing.
+It is quite possible that if you find yourself obsessing over a crush who isn't ready to fully commit, you may be acting based on deep-seated insecurities and fear of stepping into a relationship of mutual interest.

 Another interesting thing to realize is that intense feelings of rejection can stimulate the same regions of the brain associated with addiction, cravings, and motivation.
-In other words, when the guy you are obsessing over rejects you, it triggers a part in your brain that makes you want him even more.
+In other words, when the crush you are obsessing over rejects you or seems to show a lack of interest, it can trigger a part in your brain that makes you want them even more.
 This might explain why it is so difficult to move on when you find yourself stuck obsessing over someone you can't have.

-Ways to Help You Get Over a Guy
+Ways To Help You Get Over A Crush

-It's never easy moving on from someone you care about, but continuing to obsess over him is not fair to yourself.
-Here are five ways to get over a guy.
+It's almost never easy moving on from someone you care about, but continuing to obsess over them is not fair to yourself.
+Make it a point to make yourself a priority.
+Here are five ways to help yourself get over a crush.

 It's normal to feel a sense of loss and other negative emotions when moving on from someone you cared about, even if they didn't feel the same way.
 Let yourself feel those emotions, cry them out, and then get ready to get back out there.

-Having emotional support when you're feeling down can help lift your spirits and take your mind off of him.
-Just make sure they know you don't want to talk about him, and that they're there to support you, not make you question your decision to move on.
+Having emotional support when you're feeling down can help lift your spirits and take your mind off of your crush.
+It can help to make sure your support system knows your goals so they can best support you.

-Taking care of yourself is one of the best ways to move on and overcome the negative emotions you are feeling.
-Going and getting your hair and nails done, taking a new gym class, or learning something new can help you feel better about yourself and help you forget about him.
+Taking care of yourself can be one of the best ways to move on and overcome the negative emotions you may be feeling.
+Going to get a new haircut, taking a new gym class, or learning something new can help you feel better about yourself and help you forget about your crush.

-Identify What Qualities You Liked in Him
+Identify What Qualities You Liked In Your Crush

-Take some time and reflect on what qualities you like about the guy you're obsessing over.
-This can help you understand what qualities you are attracted to, and you can look for a guy who has these same qualities.
+Take some time and reflect on what qualities you like about the person you're obsessing over.
+This can help you understand what qualities you are attracted to, and you can look for a potential partner who has these same qualities.

 Research shows that online therapy is a useful means of addressing feelings of rejection, sadness, and other emotions related to unreciprocated love.
-One study addressed the effectiveness of internet-based cognitive-behavioral therapy in treating sadness and depression.
-Cognitive-behavioral therapy (CBT) is a proven counseling method that focuses on eliminating or altering negative thoughts through therapist-guided discussions, exercises, and other tools.
+One study about treatment addressed the effectiveness of internet-based cognitive-behavioral therapy in treating sadness and depression.
 The study states that internet-based CBT decreased depression and anxiety symptoms, noting that 64% of participants reported satisfaction with the program, and concluding that this particular form of online therapy is an efficient mode of providing counseling.